Take the Long Way Home (Supertramp song): Background

 This was the last song composed for Breakfast in America.

 Reception

 Billboard magazine contributor David Farrell praised the "convincing melody with a crafty hook", although he felt the music contrasted with the "pessimistic lyric about man's loss of identity in an increasingly complex world."
-Cash Box called it "a bouncy, uptempo number, laden with pop-symphonic instrumentals, highpitched vocals and harmonies and a jaunty harmonic figure" Record World said that "brisk keyboards slice through the bouncy rhythm and trademark vocals."
+Cash Box called it "a bouncy, uptempo number, laden with pop-symphonic instrumentals, high-pitched vocals and harmonies and a jaunty harmonic figure".
+Record World said that "brisk keyboards slice through the bouncy rhythm and trademark vocals."

 Ultimate Classic Rock critic Nick DeRiso rated it as Supertramp's 8th best song.
 Gary Graff of Billboard rated "Take the Long Way Home" as Supertramp's 7th best song, noting its "bouncy melody awash with keyboards" and the "rich sax-and-harmonica exchange between [John] Helliwell and [Rick] Davies."

+Hodgson rated it as one of the top 10 songs he ever wrote.

 The single reached number 10 on the U.S. charts and number 4 in the Canadian charts.